AbidRaza1/Final-Project-Getting-and-Cleaning-data/README.md

 - Appropriately labels the data set with descriptive variable names.
 - From the data set in above step, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The data for the project was obtained from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ## Procedure:

 ### Step No 1: Getting Features Names and Activity labels